 Witness Tips - Victim Impact Statement

-A Victim Impact Statement is a written statement, describing how the crime hurt you and how the crime made you feel.
-In most provinces, there is a form to help you write your Victim Impact Statement.
+A victim impact statement (VIS) is a written or oral statement describing the emotional and physical harm, or economic loss the victim has experienced due to the offence(s).
+In most provinces, there is a form to help you write your VIS.
 These forms may vary slightly so it is a good idea to check the Provincial and Territorial Links if you need information.

-No. Writing a Victim Impact Statement is entirely your choice.
-You do not have to give a statement if you do not want to and you can also change your mind at any time before the sentencing.
+No. Writing a VIS is entirely your choice.
+You do not have to give a statement if you do not want to, and you can also change your mind at any time before the sentencing.

-Any person who has suffered physically or emotionally as a result of a crime can complete a Victim Impact Statement.
+Any person who has been physically and/or emotionally harmed, had financial losses and/or their property damaged as a result of a crime, can complete a Victim Impact Statement.

 What happens after the statement is completed?

-Once you have signed your statement, you can give a copy to the Crown Attorney.
-The Crown Attorney will give the written Victim Impact Statement to the judge.
-By law, you may read your statement out loud in court at the time the offender is being sentenced.
-Special provisions can also be made for disabled, elderly and child victims.
+Once you have signed your statement, you can give a copy to the Crown prosecutor.
+The Crown prosecutor will then give the written statement to the judge.
+The Victim Impact Statement will be given to the offender and their lawyer as well.

-There is help available; so don’t worry if you find it difficult to write how the crime has affected you.
-The investigating officer or the Crown Attorney will be able to direct you to someone in your community that will be able to help.
+There is help available; so don't worry if you find it difficult to write how the crime has affected you.
+The investigating officer or Crown prosecutor may be able to direct you to someone in your community that will be able to help.

 - Write a rough draft first.
-It's a good idea to review the statement with the Crown Attorney or the Victim Services counsellor.
+It is a good idea to review the statement with the Crown prosecutor or the Victim Services counsellor.

-- Do not write about what you think the sentence should be.
+- Do not write about what you think the sentencing should be.

-- Include details about how you and your family have been hurt as a result of the crime but do not write about how the crime happened.
+- Include details about how you, your family and/or loved ones have been hurt as a result of the crime, but do not write about how the crime happened.

-- Add things that would make you feel safer (i.e. no contact with the accused), as the judge can include conditions on sentence.
+- Add things that would make you feel safer (i.e. no contact with the accused), as the judge can include those conditions in the sentence.

-- Divide the impact statement into three categories: emotional, physical and financial.
+- Focus on the impact of the crime and divide the impact statement into three categories: emotional, physical and financial.